-Check out the Planer/Jointer selection on Amazon.
+Check out our articles on Planer/Jointer Combos, Benchtop Jointers and the Planer/Jointer selection on Amazon.

-Woodworking 103: Simple Beginners Project - How to Make a Floating Shelf
+Woodworking 103: Simple Beginners Projects

 Getting to know the various tools is great, but the true excitement comes from what you are able to create with those tools.